Dottie-Doutre/Unit-18_Dottie-Doutre/README.md

 Streamlit is an application in which it runs data scripts into a shareable web app.
 It is an open-source and can utilise python coding to create products such as the ledger shown below.

-It has many components, visualisatins and widgets which enchance the userability and presentaton of said project.
+It has many components, visualisations and widgets which enchance the userability and presentaton of said project.

 ## Demo streamlit pychain.py: